RexxLA/rexx-repository/ARB/standards/work-in-progress/document/configuration.md

 REQUIREd), and "package" we don't use (since a software package from a shop would probably have several files but not everything to run a program.)
 Using "file" this way may not be too bad since we used "stream" rather than "tile" in the classic definition.
-The How parameter will need 'METHOD’ as a value.
+The How parameter will need 'METHOD' as a value.
 Should API_Start also allow 'METHOD".
 If we pass the new Environment we don't have to pass Streams separately.

 Text of Config_ExternalMethod waiting on such decisions.